raspberrypilearning/explore-a-3d-world/en/step_2.md

 ![Transform for new wall.
 Position X=4, Y=1, Z=-1.](images/new-wall-transform.png)

-You can either enter the values in the Inspector or drag the arrows in the scene - it doesn't matter if the position is exact.
+You can either enter the values in the Inspector window or drag the arrows in the scene - it doesn't matter if the position is exact.

 Your scene should look like this: